ah16165/University-Study-Space-Booking-App/Portfolio A/Portfolio A.md

 /An example test/

 Below is a first draft of the tests we will implement on our preliminary idea of the function that will handle a user creating a booking.
+Please see the attached image for context.
 The actual function itself may be altered as we progress with the application, hence the tests will need to be altered to match.

 The very focus of the application should be on a user creating a new booking, as this is what will be used most.
 This would be handled by the ***User.createBooking()*** method, which would take in the following parameters:
 ***roomID*** : a unique integer that corresponds to the room to be booked